molgenis/molgenis-emx2/README.md

 ## Todo and open issues

 ### first
+*  merge SqlQuery and SqlGraphQuery
 *  set permission on Apps rows so default something is shown
+*  simplest UI for login
+*  simplest UI for upload
+*  simplest UI for navigator+explorer
+*  simplest UI for forms
+*  simplest UI for memberships
+*  bug, if I filter on refback column it fails, must now select reback.other column

 ### later
 *  create plugin system for services (todo: isolation? runtime loading?)